 Stop reading after the Overview Page 11 and breakup into small groups for sharing for 15 mins.
+ACA WSO MAKES NO WARRANTIES ABOUT THE COPYRIGHT STATUS OF "READY, SET, GO!!".
 We do not crosstalk.
 Begin on Page 12 with Step 1.
 Read the Third Step Prayer together on Page 22.
 Stop reading after Step 3 Page 22 and breakup into small groups for sharing for 15 mins.
+There is no crosstalk.